Jason171096/Jason171096/README.md

+### < Hi there! />
-### Hi, I'm Jason 👨‍💻
+### I'm Jason 👨‍💻
 -------
-I am a junior developer, wanting to continue learning new things and experiences, I like to take challenges, I want to become a frontend developer 🤖
+I am a Web Developer, wanting to continue learning new things and experiences, I like to take challenges, I want to become a frontend developer 🤖

 ------